gabrielwiggert/projeto20-repoprovas/README.md

 (4) "npm run test" (to run tests on test database) OR "npm run test_original_db" (to run tests on the main database)

 manual tests can be run through the Thunder Client collection of tests

+-> 'sign-in' returns an object containing a token that must be used in the headers of authenticated routes requests - POST /add-test, GET /tests-discipline and GET /tests-teacher